darthkrallt/AO3rdr/README.txt

 DK's Reader Manager - AO3rdr

-A bookmark manager for reading on Archive of our Own (archiveofourown.org) Features include:
+A bookmark manager for reading on Archive of Our Own (archiveofourown.org) Features include:
     - Three star rating system
     - Hide works